 This course will analyze various revolutionary movements in Latin America as well as the dictatorships that emerged in early 20th Century and ended almost at the turn of the century.
 We will discuss the new "neo socialist" governments that have emerged in XXI Century Latin America since the end of the Socialist Block (1990's), under the dominant global economy.
 In this class we will read, analyze, and discuss critical essays and literature (narrative, poetry, and testimonies), and other cultural forms (such as fiction and documentary films, art, music, etc.).
-(Prerequisite: Spanish 245 and Spanish 253 or Spanish 359) World Diversity Course.
-Three credits.
+This course meets the world diversity requirement.
+(Prerequisite: SP 245 and SP 253 or SP 359) Three credits.